It is Nilsson's fourth ITA regional coaching honor and Sherif's first and second regional honors.

-In the most recent 2017 campaign, Nilsson coached the Waves to the NCAA Championships quarterfinal round for the second year in a row, an accomplishment achieved only six times in program history.
-The NCAA berth was the 34th in program history.
+In 2017, Nilsson coached the Waves to the NCAA Championships quarterfinal round for the second year in a row.
 The Waves finished #9 in the final Oracle/ITA rankings and went 24-5 overall with West Coast Conference Championship and regular-season crowns.
 During that year, five Waves earned ITA All-American honors with three singles nods and one doubles partnership nod.
 Along with their All-American nod, Mayar Sherif and Christine Maddox finished the season as the No. 1 ranked pair on the ITA doubles rankings.

 Prior to 2014, Nilsson spent seven seasons as the head men’s coach at Mississippi State after a five-year stint as an assistant coach with the Waves’ men’s squad.
 During his first stop in Malibu, Nilsson helped lead the Pepperdine men to the 2006 NCAA championship.